Frequently Asked Questions¶

 How do I configure WiFi?¶

 See the Wireless Network Interfaces section of the Networking documentation.

 How do I set a static IP address?¶

-See the IP Address/ Settings section of the Networking documentation.
+See the IP Address/DNS Settings section of the Networking documentation.

 Why does Cockpit have greyed-out features?
 I can’t change anything!¶